-ESG investments not only reduce downside risks but can also generate superior risk adjusted returns for investors in the long term.
-We have seen that even in India, ESG investing can beat market returns (Nifty 100 ESG versus Nifty 100).
+ESG investments not only aims to reduce downside risks but can also generate higher risk adjusted returns for investors in the long term.
+We have seen that even in India, ESG investing has beaten market returns (Nifty 100 ESG versus Nifty 100).
 The market of ESG investment products in India is still in very early stages of development.
 Like any other product concept, it will take some time to mature.